lsu-ddem/pathways-site/content/6_Resources/1_BasicJavascript/_index.md

 [The Knightlab](https://knightlab.northwestern.edu/?_ga=2.37416355.2003559739.1590262422-817674079.1590262422) at Northwestern University offers several javascript based creative tools that have a variety of potential applications both in this and other courses.

 The [NYC Department of Education: Computer Science for All](https://nycdoe-cs4all.github.io/index.html) program contains a class that utilizes P5 much like this one.
-Check out these pages for another presentation of the material, as well as other assignment ideas
+Check out these pages for another presentation of the material, as well as other assignment ideas.

+Educator Allison Parrish has set up a [website with several examples and instructor notes](https://creative-coding.decontextualize.com/) for teaching the course mentioned above.
+Be sure to go through the pages for additional exploration of the topics covered in this course.
+(This was used for teaching a course in 2015, so some of the materials may be out of date.)

+A desktop version of P5 can be downloaded via [this github page](https://github.com/processing/p5.js-editor/releases/tag/v0.6.2).
+However this application is discontinued, and it is recommended that you utilize the online editor whenever possible.
+This application is completely local to your device, and will require you to download all files, libraries, and create a local server in order to see your sketches being implemented.

 ---